-The Company has built a portfolio of IP and patented solutions that creates "actionable intelligence" using two core native platforms called centraco® and praesidium®.
+The Company has built a portfolio of IP and patented solutions that creates "actionable intelligence" using two core native platforms called Centraco® and PraesidiumTM.
 All solutions provided include a variant of both applications.
 Centraco is designed primarily as the user interface to all our systems as well as the backend connection to third-party applications and databases through both Application Programming Interfaces (APIs) and Software Development Kits (SDKs).
 This interface is browser based and hosted within each one of our systems and solutions.
 It is typically also customized for each unique customer and application.
-Praesidium typically resides as middleware in our systems and manages the various image capture devices and some sensors for input into the centraco software.
+Praesidium typically resides as middleware in our systems and manages the various image capture devices and some sensors for input into the Centraco software.

-The Company also developed a proprietary Artificial Intelligence (AI) software platform, truevue 360^{TM} with the objective of focusing the Company's advanced intelligent technologies in the areas of AI, deep machine learning and advanced multi-layered algorithms to further support our solutions.
+The Company also developed a proprietary Artificial Intelligence (AI) software platform, Truevue360TM with the objective of focusing the Company's advanced intelligent technologies in the areas of AI, deep machine learning and advanced multi-layered algorithms to further support our solutions.

-The Company also provides professional and consulting services for large data centers and has been developing a system for the automation of asset information marketed as dcVueTM.
-The Company is now deploying its dcVue software.
-This software is used by Duos' consulting auditing teams. dcVue is based upon the Company's OSPI patent which was awarded in 2010.
-The Company offers dcVue available for license to our customers as a licensed software product.
+Through September 30, 2021, the Company also provided professional and consulting services for large data centers and had developed a system for the automation of asset information marketed as DcVueTM.
+The Company had deployed its DcVue software at one beta site.
+This software was used by Duos' consulting auditing teams.
+DcVue was based upon the Company's OSPI patent which was awarded in 2010.
+The Company offered DcVue available for license to our customers as a licensed software product. (see Note 10)